InteractiveScapeGmbH/TuioUnityClient/README.md

 ## Requirements

-You will require a TUIO source, such as a Scape Tangible display connected to your device.
+You will require a TUIO source connected to your device.

 This package is built to run from Unity 2020.3 upwards.